Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_data_pre_processing_with_azure_batch/src/orchestrator-app/README.md

     ![Debug orchestrator application](../../images/local-debug.png)

     Note: `.vscode\launch.json` contains a sample extract task configuration which passes sample arguments to the orchestrator app.
 The path used is actually a mounted path of the ADLS account where a sample file exists.
-Please refer to [this section]() for mounting details.

 [Back to deployment steps](../../README.md)